Mount Kenya National Park – Kenya

 The most popular route is the Nanyuki-Isiolo road.
 A good tar road circles the mountain’s base.
 It connects Naro Moru, Nanyuki, Meru, and Embu, the region’s main towns.

-Best time to visit
+The best time to visit

 The best time to visit the park is between December and March.
 This is a dry season, so the hiking trails in the park are dry and there are clear views of the mountain peaks.

-Where to stay in Mount Kenya national park
+Where to stay in Mount Kenya National Park

 Tourists on a Kenya safari in the park can choose from a variety of accommodation options.
 These range from luxurious accommodations to mid-range and low-cost options.